 After years of going back and forth on the great gray debate—namely, whether grays are a product of stress or just a natural part of aging—we finally have a scientific answer.
 Evidence up to this point has been largely anecdotal, and probably the best example is former President Obama’s strands, which were deep black when he entered office in 2008.
 When he exited the White House in 2016, his hair was definitely more salt than pepper.
-Enter, Ya-Chieh Hsu, Ph.D., Faculty Member at the Harvard Stem Cell Institute and Associate Professor of Stem Cell and Regenerative Biology at Harvard University, who wanted to know what causes grays, once and for all – here’s what she found…
+Enter, Ya-Chieh Hsu, Ph.D., a faculty member at the Harvard Stem Cell Institute and Associate Professor of Stem Cell and Regenerative Biology at Harvard University, who wanted to know what causes grays, once and for all.
+Scroll below to discover what she found!

-Ya-Chieh starts out by reminding us that stress is detrimental to our health—take a deep exhale as you’re reading this—and that there’s more then one type of stress (an idea that was central to her findings).
-For instance, the response your body produces when you’re anxious about school or work is very different than when you think someone is chasing you down the street — and how you react to each situation will have very different effects on your body.
+Ya-Chieh starts out by reminding us that stress is detrimental to our health—take a deep exhale as you’re reading this—and that there’s more than one type of stress (an idea that was central to her findings).
+For instance, the response your body produces when you’re anxious about school or work is very different than when you think someone is chasing you down the street.
+How you react to each situation will have very different effects on your body.
 “Acute stress can have profound and detrimental effects on human health, and these effects could be particularly pronounced among those whose professions involve high levels of stress—emergency responders, healthcare workers, and veterans, among others.
 Emotional stress is only one type of response that can disrupt normal physiological function.
-Stressors such as illness, physical injuries and pain are potent and damaging,” she describes.
+Stressors such as illness, physical injuries, and pain are potent and damaging,” she describes.

 Ya-Chieh originally hypothesized that stress would lead to an immune attack on cells that produce pigment.
 This wasn’t the case, however.
 She then thought that cortisol (everyone’s favorite stress hormone) would be responsible for turning dark hair, gray, but this was also proved wrong.
 Finally, Ya-Chieh and her team turned their attention on the sympathetic nervous system, which is more commonly known for triggering a “fight or flight” response.
 Though the system is viewed as beneficial, and its effects have been thought of as transient, it can cause irreversible damage to hair pigment.